nodefluent/kafka-rest/README.md

 wip :fire:

 > NOTE: the goal of this project is to mimic confluent/kafka-rest-proxy to offer a faster interface to topic data for applications like kafka-topics-ui, as kafka-rest-proxy troubles with larger message payloads or a large amount of messages on the topic.
+If you are looking for a complete rest-proxy for kafka, this is not the tool you are looking for.

 ## Quick start
 - Run kafka-setup: `yarn run kafka:start`